Pac-12 football returns with limited positive tests for coronavirus, but some schools aren’t releasing numbers

 Positive tests: N/A

 Details: The university is only releasing the number of positive tests for all students, not specifically for athletes.
 So far, there have been 10.
 How many play football?
-Probably a few, but maybe not all.
+Probably a few.

 Oregon State